Eleanor Norcross: Style and paintings

 Norcross painted portraits and still lifes, and she made copies of Old Masters.
 Her portraits and later interiors were executed with "delicate brush strokes".
 She had an adept sense of color and the ability to portray reflections and textures, like metal's gleam, satin's sheen, and velvet's texture.
 The compositions of her interiors are positioned in a way that leads the viewer to consider what might be through a door or around a corner, as in Carpeaux Sevres.

 Her painting, Woman in a Garden, reflects influences of Chase, Monet and French Impressionism combined with the skill to draw with a paintbrush learned from Alfred Stevens.
 Reminiscent of Chase's en plein air paintings, the dark background contrasts with the enigmatic, illuminated woman.
-My Studio (1891)—which depicts her father in an room with "elaborately patterned textiles", antique and oriental furnishings, and flowers—is "the most impressive" of her works at the Fitchburg Art Museum.
+My Studio (1891)—which depicts her father in a room with "elaborately patterned textiles", antique and oriental furnishings, and flowers—is "the most impressive" of her works at the Fitchburg Art Museum.
 It was also her image of an "ideal home".
 Of it, Ann H. Murray writes:

 She exhibited from 1887 until her death in Champ de Mars' Société Nationale des Beaux-Arts, which was made possible through her close friendship with Puvis de Chavannes.
 Her works were also shown in Boston and New York City.
 She exhibited her work at the Palace of Fine Arts at the 1893 World's Columbian Exposition in Chicago, Illinois.
 Norcross shared a studio with Alix d'Anethan, whose paintings, influenced by Puvis, were of pastoral and contemporary life.

 Norcross began to collect historical European artwork, particularly to be shown in public places in or near her hometown.
 After 1905, she made copies of paintings by great artists, like Hals, Velázquez, and Botticelli.
 At roughly the same time, she began making paintings of French decorative art from 12th century Gothic art through the 19th century that she saw in galleries, including interior scenes of the Louvre.
 Norcross's interiors provided insight into European decorative arts:

 The 1914 Musée des Arts Décoratifs (in the Louvre) was to have exhibited her works, but the show was cancelled due to the commencement of World War I. She was known for being welcoming to art students from the United States and lived in the Rue de Bellchase the final 12 years of her life.